Clansuite/ServerQuery/docs/protocols.md

 4. [Game List](./game_list.md)

+---

 ### Supported Server Protocols

 Total Protocols: 33
 Total Games: 146

-This document lists the server protocols supported, organized in a hierarchical tree structure.
+This section lists the server protocols supported, organized in a hierarchical tree structure.
 Each protocol serves as a top-level category, with the games they support listed underneath.

 ```